grumpy-gaming/grumpy-os/knulli-Changelog.md

         - RGB Settings: Moved to Device Settings
         - RGB Settings: Battery indication can now be configured
         - Power Management: Moved to Device Settings
+        - Power Management: New options added
-        - Power Management: New options added, introduced aggressive battery saver
+        - Power Management: Added new aggressive battery saver
-        - USB Settings: Toggle between ADB, MTP, and no USB access
+        - USB Settings: Toggle between ADB, the newly introduced MTP, and no USB access
-        - Pico-8 installer can be launched from Device Settings
+        - Pico-8 Installer: Can now be launched from Device Settings
+        - Pico-8 Installer: Removes previous Pico-8 installation automatically now
+        - Added support for TrimUI switch input (can be configured in Device Settings to mute/unmute or turn RGB on/off or turn airplane mode on/off)
     - Introduced automatic assignment of controllers to players (in order of connecting the controllers)
     - Automatically switches between Bluetooth audio and built-in speaker output when devices connect/disconnect
+    - Added date and time display to the EmulationStation screensaver
+    - Added Korean input support to the EmulationStation on-screen popup keyboard
+    - Applied 60 Hz patches for RG35XX SP, RG34XX, and RG CubeXX (thank you, @TheGammaSqueeze)
+    - Added single rainbow RGB mode to TrimUI Brick and Smart Pro
+    - Added MPV video player
 - Emulation features
-    - Introduced ScummVM auto-detection
+    - Introduced Quick Resume mode to boot right back into your game
     - Introduced a toggle to the Ports system which purposely breaks cardinal mapping by swapping A/B and X/Y to match the Nintendo-style button labels with in-game prompts for Xbox controllers
-    - Added DATE and TIME display to the EmulationStation screensaver
-    - Added Korean input support to the EmulationStation on-screen popup keyboard
+    - Introduced tate mode to RG34XX
     - Netplay improvements
         - Added support for local hotspot (Adhoc) connectivity in EmulationStation Netplay
         - Added support for LAN game discovery in EmulationStation Netplay